brb591/Gazebo-video-camera/README.md

 gazebo --verbose gazebo_ros_camera_demo.world
 ```

 You should see gazebo start up and see a ball bouncing, along with a screen showing the ball bouncing.
-The screen is showing the ball and that is also what is being streamed to ROS2.
+The screen is showing the camera's view of the ball - this is being streamed to ROS2.

 ### Get a list of topics from ROS2:
 ```